See it, Say it, Sort it!

 Implementation

 But before we start modifying the code, we need to find a clear and meaningful warning message.
-So I went to the related issue to discuss about this.
+So I went to the related issue to discuss this.
 I got a lot of feedback and suggestions, and I ended up with Pattern discard is not allowed for union case that takes no data

 .